landerrosette/algs4/README.md

 This repository contains C++ implementations of algorithms and clients in the textbook
 <a href = "http://amzn.to/13VNJi7">Algorithms, 4th Edition</a> by Robert Sedgewick and Kevin Wayne.

-For the original Java source code, visit the [official repository](https://github.com/kevin-wayne/algs4).
+For the original Java source code, visit the <a href = "https://github.com/kevin-wayne/algs4">official repository</a>.

 ## Algorithms